Court rules against city for a second time in RCSD referendum lawsuit

 ROCHESTER, N.Y.
-(WROC) – On Wednesday, a state appellate court ruled in favor of the Rochester City School District in its battle against the city of Rochester.
+(WROC) — A state appellate court ruled in favor of the Rochester City School District in its battle against the city of Rochester Wednesday.
 The city appealed the original decision last month, which also ruled in favor of the RCSD.

 The RCSD sued the city to stop a state referendum on a possible state takeover of the district from going on the November ballot.